nineninenine/JSON-Escaper-Burp-Suite-Python-plugin/README.md

-Not my tool.
-I forked this to fix an issue where forward slashes were not escaped.
+#Not my tool.
+I forked this to fix an issue where forward slashes were not being escaped properly. fixed in this code.